yxbh/Cpp-Delegate-Library-Collection/README.md

 None AFAIK.

 ## Benchmark
 A benchmark is available to do performance comparison of function call performance for the libraries.
 It measures the function call performance.
+The benchmark also contains the original FastDelegate written by Don Clugston.

 Feel free to send in pull request and contribute.